The Yoga Institute Recommends – Summer 2025

 In this article we invite you to contemplate.
 What freedoms might await when we learn to let go of our addiction to judgement and being right?

 In grey, more effort is required than simply black and white.
-Life is messy and if we are not ‘right’, we believe we must be that which most threatens our ego and sense of identity: wrong….. maybe even bad.
+Life is complex with much we cannot know about others’ lives and circumstances.
+It’s far easier to group things as right or wrong if we think in black and white and cast a few assumptions here and there.
+After all, if we are not ‘right’, we must be that which most threatens our ego and sense of identity: wrong.

 We hope the title, The Lightness of Being Wrong, was intriguing enough to bring you here!
 But this article could easily have been called The Lightness of Not Always Having To Be Right.
 Maybe not as catchy, but here, we want you to explore what it feels like if you don’t have to have all the answers, or that maybe, just maybe, to accept that someone else’s conviction is just as valid and strong as yours, and picking a fight or refusing to let go of your anger, is a waste of energy.
 Acknowledging this can be very liberating from our own self-made suffering.